 Chris is a partner at Sugarman, Rogers, Barshak & Cohen, P.C., where she focuses on business, employment and product liability litigation.
-She currently co-chairs the firm’s Business Litigation Practice Group and is a member of the firm’s Executive Committee.
-At the BBA, Chris is on the Executive Committee and recently served as Co-Chair of the Future of the Profession Task Force and is currently serving on the Incubator Implementation Committee.
-She has served in the past as Co-Chair of the Strategic Planning Committee, Chair of the Nominating Committee, Chair of the Boston Bar Journal, and as a member of the Annual Meeting Committee.
+She currently Co-Chairs the firm’s Business Litigation Practice Group and is a member of the firm’s Executive Committee.
+At the BBA, Chris is on the Executive Committee and recently served as Co-Chair of the Future of the Profession Task Force.
+She has served in the past as Co-Chair of the Law Day Dinner, the Strategic Planning Committee, the Nominating Committee, the Boston Bar Journal.
 Chris also currently serves as Co-Chair of the Women’s Bar Association’s Women’s Leadership Initiative and Vice President of the Board of Directors of the Massachusetts Appleseed Center for Law and Justice.

-Chris is a graduate of Cornell University and Boston University School of Law, where she was Note and Case Editor of the Boston University Law Review.
+Chris is a graduate of Cornell University and Boston University School of Law.

 Colin is a graduate of Yale College, Yale University, and the University of Michigan Law School.